 So what’s a carb ratio?

 A carb ratio is a number given by the doctor that tells you how much insulin you need to give based on how many carbs are eaten.
 Need help with counting carbs?
 Here’s a post on Carb Counting.
-This number can be different for every child, and even different at one meal than another.
+The carb ratio can be different for every child, and even different at one meal than another.
 Sometimes it seems like the breakfast meal causes more spikes, so a lower carb ratio may be used.

 So an example would be: